How To Remove PFAS From Your Drinking Water

 Which Types Of Water Filters Can Reduce PFAS?

-Although it is difficult to remove PFAS from our natural environment, they can be removed from drinking water very easily.
+Although it is difficult to remove PFAS from our natural environment, most forms of PFAS can be removed from drinking water relatively easily.
 There are several types of water filtration technologies which have been shown to remove PFAS effectively.
 They include:

 Activated carbon

 Activated carbon is a form of carbon which has been processed to increase the number of pores on its surface.
-When water pushes through the activated carbon, contaminants become trapped in these pores.
+When water pushes through the activated carbon, contaminants become trapped in these pores or undergo molecular changes, which can reduce or eliminate their toxicity.

 Many forms of carbon can be used in water filters.
-However, the most commonly used options are crushed coconut shells and coal, as they are capable of absorbing a high volume of contaminants.
+However, the most commonly used options are crushed coconut shells and coal, as they are capable of absorbing a high level of contaminants.

 Activated carbon is available in several forms including: